chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

    :name: wings_and_fuselage

 4. We continue with the addition of the tail wing.
-The tail wing is made from a combination of two superquadric ellipsoid shapes, one for the vertical plane of the tail wing and one for the horizontal plane of the tailwind.
+The tail wing is made from a combination of two superquadric ellipsoid shapes, one for the vertical plane of the tail wing and one for the horizontal plane of the tail wing.
 Along the cord of these sections, the shapes are made from elongated ellipsoids with a minor axis of 0.1 and a main axis of 0.3.
 The span of both shapes is defined using a 6-order power of length 1.
 The position is adjusted to fit with the tail of the fuselage.

 .. code-block:: text

     shapes
     0; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:0.25 # Full left wing
-    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim of the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
+    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim off  the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
-    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim of the left side of the right wing 4; superquadric; 1.5:0.3:0.3:3:2:2; -0.25:0:0 ; 0:0:0 # Fuselabe of the plane
+    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim off  the left side of the right wing 4; superquadric; 1.5:0.3:0.3:3:2:2; -0.25:0:0 ; 0:0:0 # Fuselabe of the plane
     5; superquadric; 0.15:0.05:0.5:2:2:6; -1.75:0:0.4 ; 0:-0.5:0 # Tail wing vertical plan
     6; superquadric; 0.15:0.5:0.05:2:6:2; -1.85:0:0.6 ; 0:0:0 # Tail wing horizontal plan
     operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off  the left wing
-    31; difference  ; 3:2 # Trim of the right wing
+    31; difference  ; 3:2 # Trim off  the right wing
-    32; union       ; 30:31 # Combined the two wings
+    32; union       ; 30:31 # Combine the two wings
-    33; union       ; 32:4 # Combined the wings with the plane fuselage
+    33; union       ; 32:4 # Combine the wings with the plane fuselage
-    34; union       ; 33:5 # Combined vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combined horizontal part of the tail wing with the fuselage
+    34; union       ; 33:5 # Combine vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combine horizontal part of the tail wing with the fuselage

 This step gives us the following plane without engines.